singnet/dev-portal/docs/products/Bridge/viewing-history/index.md

 - **`Ready for Claim`**
   This state applies to conversions from **Cardano to Ethereum** and indicates that the tokens have moved to the Ethereum side.
   _To claim the tokens, initiate the claim from the page.
 You will need to perform a wallet operation to claim the tokens into your wallet._

+  _Claiming tokens on the Ethereum network is a paid operation.
+Ensure you have at least 0.005 ETH in your wallet to cover the gas fee for the claim transaction._

 ---